 ABOUT THE MINDFUL PLANNER

-The Mindful Planner was created by Lauren Kaufmann when she decided to follow her dream of opening a private practice... and a wedding planning business!
-Lauren's passion and skills include couples, families, and especially the excitement and stress surrounding the beginning of a marriage.
-In going through her own wedding planning experience, and then her cousin's, she realized that planning a wedding is so much more than selecting the details and designing invitations.
-She realized that some couples may desire more emotional and psychological support both in the planning phase, and on the actual day of the wedding.
-Thus, The Mindful Planner was conceptualized and created! at a
+I created The Mindful Planner when I decided to follow my dream of opening a private practice... and a wedding planning business!
+My passion and skills include couples, families, and especially the excitement and stress surrounding the beginning of a marriage and entering into parenthood.
+In going through my own wedding planning experience, and then my cousin's, I realized that planning a wedding is so much more than selecting the details and designing invitations.
+I realized that some couples may desire more emotional and psychological support both in the planning phase, and on the actual day of the wedding.
+Thus, The Mindful Planner was conceptualized and created!

-Since opening The Mindful Planner, Lauren continued to grow in her "day job", eventually becoming the Director of a team of Recovery Clinicians at a local residential mental health treatment community.
-Through this work, she discovered a passion for providing clinical supervision for newly licensed Clinical Mental Health Counselors.
-In 2019 she completed a 40-hour course to become licensed to provide supervision.
+Since opening The Mindful Planner, I continued to grow in my "day job," eventually becoming the Director of a team of Recovery Clinicians at a local residential mental health treatment community.
+Through this work, I discovered a passion for providing clinical supervision for newly licensed Clinical Mental Health Counselors.
+In 2019 I completed a 40-hour course and became licensed to provide supervision.

 Lauren K. Kaufmann, MA, LCMHCS